ShareX/sharex.github.io/docs/cloudflare-r2.md

 title: Cloudflare R2 guide
 ---

-## How to Configure Cloudflare R2 and Use It in ShareX
+## How to Configure Cloudflare R2 and use it in ShareX

 Create an account on [Cloudflare](https://cloudflare.com).